daqana/dqrng/cran-comments.md

-This release brings two new functions, dqrmvnorm and dqrrademacher.
-It also fixes two NOTEs
-* C++11 is no longer requested explicitly
-* "sitmo" is added to Suggests in addition to LinkingTo to satisfy xref requirements
+This release contains several breaking changes.
+Especially due to the new default RNG several reverse dependencies had to upload new versions beforehand.

 ## Test environments

-* local:  Ubuntu with R 4.3
+* local:  Ubuntu with R 4.4
 * Github Actions:
     * Ubuntu, R-release and R-devel
     * MacOS, R-release